annotation/stam/README.md

 * *SHOULD* implement reverse index via `TextSelection`
 * *SHOULD* implement indices at the `DataKey` level
+* *SHOULD* offer an interface to redact text resources (i.e. add/edit/remove text at any point), and *MUST* subsequently update all affected `TextSelector`s.

 If these recommendations are also met, we speak of a *full* STAM implementation.